cakenggt/PassCheck/readme.md

 * Length
 * Commonality (whether the password appears in the top 1000 password list)

-## Tests
-The `test.html` and `tests.js` files are not necessary for the operation of PassCheck and are only included as unit tests.
-These run with QUnit.

 ## Documentation
 ### PassCheck.check
 `PassCheck.check(String)` will check a string password.
 This will throw an error